Religion > Church Buildings

 These brutal acts by Stalin's government ended all public expressions of religion in Norka.
 Greater terror was yet to come.
 Only six years later, in 1941, all but a few ethnic Germans in Norka would be forcibly banished from their ancestral home in Russia.

-Inside the fence, the church grounds were planted with beautiful shrubbery and trees, including lilacs and acacia (locust tree).
-Nearby was the bell tower which served as a communication signal throughout the colony.
+The church grounds were planted inside the fence with beautiful shrubbery and trees, including lilacs and acacia (locust tree).
+Nearby was the bell tower, which served as a communication signal throughout the colony.

-In 1886, a fire destroyed the parsonage of pastor Stärkel and in the course of things was replaced by a new building.
+In 1886, a fire destroyed Pastor Stärkel's parsonage, which was later replaced by a new building.

-The schoolmaster’s house (or teacherage) was also located near the church and the Mitteldorf schoolhouse.
-This house was also maintained by the congregation.
+The schoolmaster’s house (or teacherage) was near the church and the Mitteldorf schoolhouse.
+The congregation also maintained this house.

-The last pastor in Norka, Emil Pfeiffer.
+The last pastor in Norka was Emil Pfeiffer.
 Pastor Pfeiffer was arrested in 1932 and sent to Saratov.
 He was banned from acting as a pastor but clandestinely served the Norka congregation from time to time until his second arrest in 1934.
-Pastor Pfeiffer was then exiled to a location near Alma-Ata in Kazakhstan where he was later shot to death.
+Pastor Pfeiffer was then exiled to a location near Alma-Ata in Kazakhstan, where he was later shot to death by the Soviets.

-Following Pastor Pfeiffer's banishment, the Soviet government seized ownership of the church.
+Following Pastor Pfeiffer's banishment, the Soviet government seized church ownership.
 Despite the loss of the church, the Commission on Cults of the Central Executive Committee of the Volga German ASSR was informed that the faithful continued to worship in the prayer house (also the Norka Mitteldorf school).
-Under various pretexts the Commission made a proposal to the Gemeinde (village administration).
-If within a few weeks time the community repaid various debts and paid a building tax for the past five years, they could regain the use of the church.
-The local administration simply did not have enough money given that the rate of taxation was up to 8% of the construction costs of the building.
+Under various pretexts, the Commission made a proposal to the Gemeinde (village administration).
+If the community repaid various debts within a few weeks and paid a building tax for the past five years, they could regain the use of the church.
+The local administration simply did not have enough money, given that the rate of taxation was up to 8% of the construction costs of the building.
 Lacking payment of this extortion, the church was formally closed by order of the Presidium of the Central Executive Committee on October 3, 1934.
 The Committee recommended that the church building be used as a Soviet cultural center.
-Johann Georg Schleuning recalls that the building was used as the state grain warehouse until it was completely destroyed in the late 1930's.
+Johann Georg Schleuning recalls that the building was used as the state grain warehouse until it was entirely destroyed by fire in the late 1930s.

 These brutal acts by Stalin's government ended all public expressions of religion in Norka.
 Greater terror was yet to come.
 Only six years later, in 1941, all but a few ethnic Germans in Norka would be forcibly banished from their ancestral home in Russia.